R0bl0x10501050/Making-Discord-Bots/docs/Tutorial/events.md

 !!! question "What Are Events?"
     **Events** are connections between two systems.
 In this case, the two systems are Discord and your bot.
 For example, when you start typing in a channel, Discord will notify your bot that someone is typing, and who it is.
+Don't understand?
+Join our [discord server](https://discord.gg/FEdAG2Kh9n)!

 We'll first want to create an **event listener** for when your bot logs in.
 This can help ensure that your bot is logged on and ready to go.